 The Last Jedi is not so much a film as it is an act of cultural necrophilia.
 The Star Wars franchise was played out while I was still in high school.
-The Revenge of the Jedi was not only a bad movie.
+Return of the Jedi was not only a bad movie.
 It was essentially a reboot of A New Hope, which, back then, wasn’t even called “A New Hope,” just “Star Wars.”
 Perhaps we can date our cultural decline from the moment when George Lucas, and now Disney, decided they could keep rebranding the same movie and still make money.
-In any event, as bad as it was, at the very least The Revenge of the Jedi had a coherent plot.
+In any event, as bad as it was, at the very least Return of the Jedi had a coherent plot.
 It wrapped up the family drama between Luke Skywalker and his dad in a logical, if not terribly entertaining way.
 The rebels destroyed a second Death Star and set Kevin Smith up for a good joke or two in Clerks.
 We got to see Carrie Fisher in a slave girl’s outfight being sexually menaced by an intergalactic Chris Christie.
 The Last Jedi, on the other hand, is a bloated mess, overly long, badly edited, and, in the end, not even as “woke” as it wants to be.
 I’m probably going to make a lot of mistakes in this review, mostly because I kept falling asleep, but I’m sure as hell not going to watch it again.
 How long is Hollywood going to keep fucking this corpse?

 This is not to say that some people, mainly Millennials hoping to relieve the childhoods of their Gen X and Boomer parents won’t enjoy it, or that it doesn’t have a few engaging moments.
 Two-hundred million dollars buys a lot of talent.
 But come on Millennials.
 You can do better.
 You’re all still fuckable.
 You all still have you hair.
 Your tits haven’t begun to sag let.
 You have lives to live and stories to tell.
 Tell them.
 Create something new.
 Stop paying money for shit like this.
 Stop enabling these Boomer corporate Hollywood cunts, or at least read some history.
 As entertaining as it was, Star Wars – I refuse to call it “A New Hope” – wasn’t a particularly uplifting moment in American culture.
 Its entire raison d‘être was to cast the Americans as “the rebels,” forget about the reality that the United States had just destroyed Vietnam, and, in the wake of the Bicentennial Celebration, give us all a chance to watch a Midwestern farm boy, a feisty Jewish chick, and a charming space rogue save the universe from intergalactic space Nazis.